Search in medicinals

 Channel entry: Spleen and kidney channels.

-Clears the heart and eliminates vexation.
+Actions and indications: Clears the heart and eliminates vexation.
+Treats clenched jaw.

 Etymology: The name shí lián zǐ 石莲子 (shí lián zǐ), literally stone lotus seed,